-Do you wish you knew how to play over major 7th chords better than you do now?
+Do you wish you were better at jazz improvisation?
+Do you wish you could improvise over major 7th chords better than you do now?

 Do you find yourself lost when major 7th chords come up in your favorite jazz and rock songs?